locustio/locust/docs/writing-a-locustfile.rst

         else:
             print("I'm on a worker or standalone node")

-other events
+Other events
 ------------

-see :ref:`extending locust using event hooks <extending_locust>` for other events and more examples of how to use them.
+See :ref:`extending locust using event hooks <extending_locust>` for other events and more examples of how to use them.

 HttpUser class
 ==============